Graduate LLB for Canadian students

 Canadian Law student describes his Brunel experience

-To practise law in Canada, students with a law degree from outside Canada will need to earn a Certificate of Qualification from the National Committee on Accreditation (NCA).
+To practise law in Canada, if you have a law degree from outside Canada, you'll need to earn a Certificate of Qualification from the NCA.

 NCA Certificate of Qualification